DolevArtzi/probably-probability/README.md

   * Expected value
   * PDF
   * CDF
+    * Generic and recursive
   * Tail
   * Variance
 * Simulation
   * Generate a random instance of a given distribution
+    * Generic and recursive inverse transform method
   * *k* rounds of generating independent instances of a given distribution
   * *k* independent rounds, *j* times